 What makes the waters of the reservoir such a vibrant shade of turquoise?
 I suppose I wasn’t that surprised when I first observed this phenomenon at Wujie—after all, aren’t mountain lakes often this bright?
 In temperate and alpine areas this effect is commonly caused by rock flour deposited by glaciers but Taiwan, even with its many high mountains, does not appear to have experienced much glaciation in recent eras.
 That being said, the mechanism is probably the same: sediment suspended in the water column absorbs certain frequencies of light to produce a milky or turquoise appearance.
 Not just any sediment will do—it needs to be of the right particle size and chemistry—but apparently the conditions are met here in the mountains of Nantou, which are primarily made of uplifted sedimentary rock.

-Heading north along the reservoir I soon entered the northernmost settlement of Bunun people, a place known in the Takituduh dialect as Sima-un and in Chinese as Wànfēng Village 萬豐村, home of the Qūbīng tribe 曲冰部落6.
-This tribe was famously involved in the Zǐmèiyuán Incident 姊妹原事件 in 1903, an event dramatized in the Taiwanese cinematic epic Warriors of the Rainbow: Seediq Bale.
-In short, the Japanese persuaded this tribe to ambush a large party of Seediq people 賽德克族 from the Tgdaya group who were lured downriver under false pretences.
+Heading north along the reservoir I soon entered the northernmost settlement of Bunun people, a place known in the Takituduh dialect as Sima-un and in Chinese as Wànfēng Village 萬豐村, home of the Qūbīng indigenous community 曲冰部落5.
+This community was famously involved in the Zǐmèiyuán Incident 姊妹原事件 in 1903, an event dramatized in the Taiwanese cinematic epic Warriors of the Rainbow: Seediq Bale.
+In short, the Japanese persuaded the Qubing to ambush a large party of Seediq people 賽德克族 from the Tgdaya group who were lured downriver under false pretences.
 After a feast and celebratory drinking the Bunun slaughtered approximately a hundred Seediq, greatly inhibiting their ability to resist Japanese advances into the highlands.
 This massacre occurred not far from where Wujie Dam was built several decades later.

-In 1922 this tribe was forced out of the mountains and settled at a place named Ququaz (Chinese: Gēgēyuán 哥哥原) on the east side of the Zhoushui River.
-The completion of Wujie Dam and the accumulation of silt over the years caused the tribe to relocate twice more, making Sima-un their third home in the area.
+In 1922 the Qubing were forced out of the mountains and settled at a place named Ququaz (Chinese: Gēgēyuán 哥哥原) on the east side of the Zhoushui River.
+The completion of Wujie Dam and the accumulation of silt over the years caused the community to relocate twice more, making Sima-un their third home in the area.